cksource/ckeditor-cs-on-premises-infrastructure/aws/ecs/README.md

 ### Autoscaling Group
 To ensure high availability and fault tolerance, we're using at least two EC2 instances in different availability zones.
 We recommend using at least C5 large to provide good user experience.
+This gives enough CPU power and memory for handling up to 1000 concurrent users.

 - RDS Aurora cluster - large R5 instances
 - ElastiCache Redis in cluster mode - medium T3 instance
 - S3 bucket

 To provide high-security standards we keep infrastructure resources in private/isolated subnets whenever it's possible.
 The data is encrypted in the bucket, as well as in the database and Redis.

+## Destroy provisioned infrastructure
+You can destroy the infrastructure by running command `npm run -- cdk destroy` or via CloudFront in AWS console.